 Starting from April 2018, the D-CARE study aims at recruiting a total of N= 60 father-child dyads.
-It is meant to extend the CARE study by adding (i) narrative attachment measures (adult attachment interview; story stem procedure) in both parents and children and (ii) (f)MRI scanning in parents, as well as to for the first time look at attachment and caregiving using a multi-method social neuroscience approach in fathers.
+It is meant to extend the CARE study by adding (i) narrative attachment measures (adult attachment interview; story stem procedure) in both parents and children, and (ii) (f)MRI scanning in parents, as well as to for the first time look at attachment and caregiving using a multi-method social neuroscience approach in fathers.
 Data acquisition was completed in late 2019.

 As an additional follow-up to CARE and D-CARE, the M-CARE study that just started in February 2019 will comprise the same elements as the D-CARE study in an anticipated N= 60 mother-child dyads.
 Not only will this additional study boost participant numbers – which is a crucial limitation factor in past attachment research -, but it will also make the D- and M-CARE data more directly comparable (which is not entirely possible with the CARE data).
 Furthermore, because a large number of participants of the M-CARE study have already been seen four years ago, a longitudinal relation to mother-child interaction assessed during infancy will be possible.
 Such approach also represents an important step towards better attachment data, as longitudinal studies are so far very sparse.

 Data acquisition has just begun.

 More information about the CARE, D-CARE, and M-CARE studies – particularly results and their discussion – will be posted here once it becomes available.